capjamesg/visionscript-docs/about.md

 ## Limitations

-There is one big limitation with VisualScript: the compute resources required to use image prediction features.
+There is one big limitation with VisionScript: the compute resources required to use image prediction features.
 The language itself runs with minimal overhead, but when you start to run inference compute requirements grow.

 At present, the language requires a minimum of 8 GB of RAM to use detection, segmentation, and classification models.
 Further, VisionScript would require installation of the Windows Subsystem for Linux for use on Windows machines, a limitation for a number of potential users.